Funding opportunity

 Mission awards support research teams to deliver large scale projects that advance arts and humanities research agendas and transform approaches to research leadership and teams.

-Mission is a pilot opportunity within AHRC’s responsive mode.
-The size of award offered, and the team convening approach required of project teams are novel for AHRC.
-We are looking for exceptional projects that embrace this new approach to significantly advance their chosen research agenda at a scale impossible without this funding.
+Mission is a pilot funding opportunity within the Arts and Humanities Research Council (AHRC) responsive mode scaffold.
+In this context, the size of award offered, and the team-convening approach required of project teams are novel.
+We are looking for exceptional projects that embrace this new approach to significantly advance their chosen research agenda at a scale impossible without this level of funding.

 We are looking to you to define your chosen research agenda and articulate the difference our funding can make.
 Projects can be single discipline, interdisciplinary, multidisciplinary, or transdisciplinary.
-The majority of the disciplinary focus of the project must fall within our subject remit; see section seven of the AHRC research funding guide for our remit coverage.
-Practice-based and practice-led research is supported by this funding opportunity.
+The majority of the disciplinary focus of the project must fall within our subject remit; see section seven of our Research Funding Guide for our remit coverage.
+Both practice-based and practice-led research are supported by this funding opportunity.

 At the heart of your project should be an inclusive and collaborative team with diverse membership and ambitious, novel, and impactful research ideas.

-The approach your project team takes to leadership should be a shared one, with the balance of activity and management across the team and partner organisations allocated however you see fit.
-Collectively, you should have the skills, experience and knowledge to deliver a large scale project.
+The approach your project team takes to leadership should be a shared one, with the balance of activity and management across the team and any partner organisations co-developed through the team-convening principles that are set out below.
+Collectively, you should have the skills, experience, and knowledge to deliver a large-scale project.

 • identify individuals with the appropriate expertise to collectively deliver the project